+warming up the hydraulic oil 93

+warning 23, 29

+warranty claims and inquiries 10

+washout system 123

-warming up the hydraulic oil 85 warning 22, 29 warranty claims and inquiries 10 washout system 119 when working on, in, or around the vehicle 31 winch 22, 60
+when working on, in, or around the vehicle 31

 HEIL ENVIRONMENTAL INTERNATIONAL WARRANTY STATEMENT

 Heil Environmental Industries ("Heil") warrants its solid waste collection equipment to be free from defects in material and workmanship under normal use for a period of six (6) months (1000 hours of operation) from the date of equipment In-Service or during the period of coverage offered by an extended warranty program, when proper service and maintenance as described in its Service Bulletins and Operation Manuals are performed.
 Heil warranty is not transferable.